spencer411/2021_Bioinformatics_Fellowship/README.md

 Now that you have a phylogenetic tree, you will likely want to annotate it with data.
 See more about that in the visualization section below.

 **VISUALIZATION TOOLS**

+Hopefully at this point you have a acquired a large amount of data and are interested in visualizing that data.
+This is how scientists really communicate the results of their work.
+Below is a mix of very specific tools (based on the analyses from above), along with some more general tools (that may be used to transform your data into figures that you conceive).